corybaird/corybaird.github.io/_pages/about.md

 Experienced researcher and educator able to teach and research in a variety of fields across public policy including comparative politics, international relations and economics (macroeconomics and microeconomics for development).
 Proficient in developing and implementing a wide array of quantitative techniques (both traditional econometric and cutting-edge machine learning methods).
 Broad experience in the private and public sectors, including in journalism, academic research, and government.
 Committed to bridging the academia-industry gap by empowering students with practical, cutting-edge skills in data science and AI for the rapidly changing labor market.

 PhD in Public Policy from the University of Maryland focusing on macro-finance and monetary policy using non-structured data and computational linguistics approaches.
-Master in public policy graduate from the University of Tokyo trained in rigorously trained in quantitative and qualitative methods.
+Master in public policy graduate from the University of Tokyo rigorously trained in quantitative and qualitative methods.

 Proficient writer and researcher in economic policy and business-related issues with native-level command of the Japanese language.